richie-0/drug_classification_tree/README.md

 ### Note:

-- This Jupyter Notebook is just practise using a dataset from kaggle
+- This Jupyter Notebook is just practise using a dataset from [Kaggle](https://imbalanced-learn.org/stable/install.html).